Quantum Simulation of Dissipative Energy Transfer via Noisy Quantum Computer: Energy Transfer in Open Quantum System

 \subsection{Hierarchical Equations of Motion(HEOM)}

-In classical, we adopt the HEOM method to compute the dynamics of this open quantum system.
-HEOM is a numerical method that adopt the Druid-Lorentz model which characterizes the system-bath coupling through the spectral density $J(\omega)$ that satisfied
+As a classical benchmark, we use the hierarchical equations of motion (HEOM) to compute the dissipative dynamics of the dimer.
+In this framework, the system-bath interaction is described by the Drude-Lorentz spectral density

-where $\lambda$ is the reorganization energy representing the strength of the system-bath coupling, and $\gamma$ represent the cut-up frequency correspond to the bath relaxation time scale.
-This model provides a framework to describe the interaction between our system and the surrounding bath.
+where $\lambda$ is the reorganization energy characterizing the system-bath coupling strength, and $\gamma$ is the cutoff frequency associated with the bath relaxation timescale.
+This model provides a standard description of the dissipative environment relevant to excitation energy transfer.

-Although HEOM method has been recognized as a highly accurate numerical method for open EET dynamics, however, it required massive layers of hierarchical truncation to solving the non-polynomial differential equations inside, which will lead to computational burden against the system size.
-In our work, we aim to develop computational method on quantum computer avoid using HEOM to simulate this EET dynamics.
+HEOM is widely recognized as a reliable method for non-Markovian open-system dynamics, and in this work it serves as our reference calculation.
+At the same time, accurate HEOM simulations can become computationally demanding because they require hierarchical truncation and the propagation of a large set of coupled equations.
+We therefore use HEOM as a benchmark against which the quantum-hardware results can be calibrated and assessed.